Beatriz Haddad Maia vs. Leylah Annie Fernandez: Prediction and Match Betting Odds | San Diego Open

 Beatriz Haddad Maia vs. Leylah Annie Fernandez Prediction and Odds

-Based on the moneyline in this match, Beatriz Haddad Maia has a 53.5% chance to win.
+Based on the moneyline in this match, Leylah Annie Fernandez has a 55.6% chance to win.

 |Beatriz Haddad Maia